Machy8/docker-nginx-proxy-server/README.md

 This repo is a simple Nginx proxy server you can run in Docker.

 ## Example
-I would recommend to use docker-compose.yml in your project for the next steps .
+- Open your console and run `docker network create proxy-server`

-- Clone or pull this repo
+- Create a docker-compose.yml file for the proxy-server
 ````yaml
 version: '3'
 services: